AlexIoannides/registerit/README.md

 * Thought of a great name?
 * Register it on PyPI, before someone else does!

-This simple CLI tool creates a minimal Python package with your chosen name and then uploads it to PyPI, thereby registering it for you.
+A tool that creates a minimal Python package with your chosen name and uploads it to PyPI, registering it for you.

 ## Install